kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-This feature would benefit from scheduler-observable counters and/or events for:
+This feature would benefit from scheduler-observable counters, gauges, and/or events for:

-- `sharing_affinity_filter_mismatch_total` — claims rejected because the device's locked affinity values differ from the claim's extracted keys.
-- `sharing_affinity_filter_missing_parameters_total` — claims rejected because extraction yielded no non-empty keys.
+- `sharing_affinity_locked_devices` — number of devices currently holding at least one active affinity lock.
+The primary "feature in active use" signal: non-zero means the scheduler is actively maintaining affinity constraints in this cluster.
-- `sharing_affinity_unknown_device_total` — devices in conservative quarantine because lock state cannot be reconstructed (legacy claims).
+- `sharing_affinity_unreconstructable_devices` — number of devices currently in conservative quarantine because their lock state cannot be reconstructed (legacy active claims, or extractors that no longer produce keys for those claims).
+If paired with `sharing_affinity_locked_devices`, they describe the cluster's current device-state distribution under the feature.
+- `sharing_affinity_extractor_evaluations_total` — total CEL extractor evaluations the scheduler has performed.
+Useful as a "feature is being exercised" signal independent of placement outcomes.
+If this is rising but `sharing_affinity_locked_devices` stays at zero, the scheduler is evaluating extractors but no new locks are being established.
+Common causes, distinguishable by inspecting the other metrics in this list:
+  - candidate devices are unreconstructable (`sharing_affinity_unreconstructable_devices > 0`) — legacy claims have not drained yet,
+  - extractors do not match the claims' opaque-config schemas (`sharing_affinity_no_keys_extracted_total` rising) — driver configuration or claim-template issue,
+  - lock conflicts are blocking placements (`sharing_affinity_lock_conflict_total` rising) — competing claims with incompatible affinity values.
+- `sharing_affinity_lock_conflict_total` — candidate devices filtered out during Filter because the device's existing affinity lock is incompatible with the claim's extracted keys.
+This is the "feature is gating incompatible placements as designed" signal — non-zero is expected and healthy; the rate scales with claim diversity, not feature health.
+- `sharing_affinity_no_keys_extracted_total` — candidate devices filtered out during Filter because the slice's extractors produced an empty effective affinity-key map for the claim.
+The adoption-gap signal: a high ratio of `no_keys_extracted_total / extractor_evaluations_total` means the feature is wired up but workloads aren't engaging.
+Settles low in mature clusters; drops over time as workload teams update ClaimTemplates during rollout.
-- `sharing_affinity_compatible_reuse_total` — successful placements onto an already-locked device whose affinity values matched (the intended-benefit counter).
+- `sharing_affinity_compatible_reuse_total` — successful placements onto an already-locked device whose affinity values matched.
+It can stay zero when the feature is in use but the scheduler picks a different device for scoring reasons (spread, topology preference).
+Use `sharing_affinity_locked_devices` as the in-use indicator and `sharing_affinity_compatible_reuse_total` as the "preference is delivering value" indicator.

 Counters above give cluster-wide visibility; individual pods that fail to schedule also need a clear per-pod reason.
 The scheduler should surface a specific diagnostic on the pod's `PodScheduled=False` condition (and corresponding scheduling event) whenever an affinity check rejects a device, so the workload owner can tell *why* their pod is stuck.
 For example: